Official Transcript Online Ordering FAQs

 - Employer or Other

-- Yourself (keep in mind that some organizations will not accept an official transcript if it comes directly from the student; please confirm with the organization before requesting a transcript to be sent directly to you)
+Official transcripts may be released directly to a student only on an exception basis and at the University's discretion.
+Please keep in mind that some organizations will not accept an official transcript if it comes directly from the student; please confirm with the organization before requesting a transcript to be sent directly to you.

 4. Where do I go to order an official transcript online?